For this collaborative post, I asked fellow travel bloggers about their idea of a trip of a lifetime:

 Judy Krell Freedman, who is responsible for A Baby Boomer Woman’s Life After 50, messaged me from sunny St. Pete with this nomination of Positano:

-Positano is a paradise with beautiful views of the Amalfi blue waters, fantastic Mediterranean food, and a perfect spot to relax.
+Positano is a paradise with beautiful views of the Amalfi blue waters and fantastic Mediterranean food.
+It’s a perfect spot to relax.
 The scenery is magnificent and there are superb restaurants, lots of shopping, and villas you can rent for a week or more.
 It’s a few hours’ train ride from Rome.
 You will get plenty of exercise climbing the steps up and down to the beach.
-I highly recommend you go to Positano when you are going in good shape.
 Enjoy!

 Trip of a Lifetime: Avignon, France

 Not surprisingly, Janice Chung, whose blog is France Travel Tips, chose a city in France:

 For those who are looking for a town that’s got everything, look no further than Avignon, France, located in the southern region of Provence.
 It’s easy to get to as there is a direct, 2½-hour train ride from the centre of Paris.
 The town definitely has history, as its most famous site is the World Heritage Pope’s Palace — Palais des Papes— which is one of the largest medieval buildings in France.
 There is also the Pont d’Avignon, which was made popular with the nursery rhyme (“Sur le Pont d’Avignon.
 On y danse, On y danse…”)